mrsaemir/yodns/README.md

 # Data Sets

-We share a dataset of X million domains name resolutions here.
+We share a dataset of 700 million domains name resolutions [here](https://doi.org/10.17617/3.UBPZXP).
 For a description of the data format, see [Data Format](#data-format)

-TODO some instructions

 # Data Format